atgu/GWASpy/docs/phasing.rst

 ########
 After we've split the input file(s) into chunks, we can run phasing like in the examples below.

-Users can run phasing without or with a reference panel.
+Users can run phasing: **(1) without or (2) with a reference panel**.
 This can be specified using the :code:`--vcf-ref` command-line (cli) or :code:`vcf_ref` argument (Python).
 If specified, phasing will be run with a reference panel, otherwise it will be without a reference panel.

+**2.1 Phasing WITHOUT a reference panel**

 #.
 Command line

     .. code-block:: sh

-        phasing --input-vcfs gs://path/to/vcf_files.txt --out-dir gs://path/to/output/dir --reference GRCh38 --billing-project project-name --bucket bucket-associated-with-project --run phase
+        phasing --input-vcfs gs://path/to/vcf_files.txt --out-dir gs://path/to/output/dir --reference GRCh38 --billing-project project-name --run phase

 #.
 Python (inside a Python script)